ikanias/catalog/task/redhat-dependency-analytics/0.2/README.md

     ```

 1. In [pipeline-run.yaml](samples/pipeline-run.yaml), first replace `{{ GITHUB_URL }}` with the Github URL to the project repository where the target manifest file resides, next replace `{{ MANIFEST_FILE_PATH }}` with the path to the target manifest file within workspace (e.g., "pom.xml" or "path/to/my/project/pom.xml").
-Additionally, if you are operating within a Python environment, you have the flexibility to substitute the default value of the `python-image` parameter with a base image that incorporates the specific Python version you prefer. finally create the pipelinerun, run:
+Additionally, if you are operating within a Python environment, you have the flexibility to substitute the default value of the `python-image` parameter with a base image that incorporates the specific Python version you prefer.
+If you are operating within a Go environment, you might prefer to use the Minimal version selection (MVS) algorithm to select a set of module versions to use when building Go packages, in that case, set `use-go-mvs-logic` parameter to true.
+Finally create the pipelinerun, run:
     ```
     kubectl apply -f samples/pipeline-run.yaml -n <NAMESPACE>
     ```